JoshuaSchilz/miniSCIDOM_tensor/README.md

 - `scipy`
 # Running the code
 ## Running the UI Locally
-Run the UI using (make sure to have all necessary packages installed in your python enviroment)
+Run the UI using (make sure to have all necessary packages installed in your Python environment)
 ```
 python -m streamlit run run_ui.py
 ```